yushuen/MFSelector_STAR-Protocol/README.md

 ```

+A detailed step-by-step R commands for the example demonstrated in the STAR Protocol (Tsai et al, 2022) are also provided here:
+`Tsai_2022_STAR-Protocol_R_Commands.R`

 ## Note
 * For details about the usage of MFSelector, please check the manual provided at [the official site](http://microarray.ym.edu.tw:8080/tools/module/MFSelector/index.jsp?mode=support).
 * Modifications we made are all tracked.